SumYin/video-file-check-discordbot/README.md

 `/check_link [url]`: send a file through a link, have it analyzed, and recieve an output of the file's properties along with their validation.
 The file is not subject to Discord's file size limitations.

-`/rules`: request the host-defined rules.
+`/rules [optional: language]`: request the host-defined rules.
+With optional language parameter, request the host-defined rules in a specific language.
+Left empty will return the default language.

-`/faq`: request the host-defined FAQs.
+`/faq [optional: language]`: request the host-defined FAQs.
+With optional language parameter, request the host-defined FAQs in a specific language.
+Left empty will return the default language.

 `/ping`: test ping.